higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

 .. image:: images/stipps1.JPG
 .. image:: images/stipps2.JPG

-- Usually it will take about 50 frames to get stippling effect
+- Usually it will take about 50 frames to get good stippling effect
 - Instancing spheres on to points with small radius

 .. image:: images/stipps3.JPG